yaph/logya/README.markdown

 ## Version 0.4

-* implement refresh_resource in geeklog to not regenerate the whole site on each request in serve mode
+* DONE implement refresh_resource in geeklog to not regenerate the whole site on each request in serve mode
 * use logging in server
 * site and content configuration